mefellows/muxy/README.md

 The network shaper plugin is a Layer 4 tamperer, and requires _root access_ to work, as it needs to configure the local firewall and network devices.
-Using the excellent [Comcast](https://github.com/tylertreat/comcast) library, it can shape and interfere with network traffic, including bandwidth, latency, packet loss and jitter on specified ports, IPs and protocols.
+Using the excellent [Comcast](https://github.com/tylertreat/comcast) library, it can shape and interfere with network traffic, including bandwidth, latency, packet loss and jitter on specified ports, IPs over multiple protocols.

 NOTE: This component only works on MacOSX, FreeBSD, Linux and common \*nix flavours.